- This event has passed.

 For monks in Thailand this also means the start of a period of retreat and reflection during which they largely confine themselves to their temples to study and meditate.
 Many Thai young men are ordained as monks during this time.

 The Candle Festival is celebrated in several places in Thailand, but the most famous – and popular – spot is Ubon Ratchathani, a major city in the Isaan region of Thailand, some 500km northeast of the Thai capital Bangkok.
 It is one of the kingdom’s oldest festivals attracting thousands of people every year, of which the vast majority are Thai people coming from all over the country.

-Download our free Essential Travel Guide to Thailand Holidays before you visit the kingdom.
+Download our free Essential Thailand Travel Guide before you visit the kingdom.